Legal

 5. Data Accuracy and Currency

 All data is sourced from NYC public records and is not independently verified.
 Data may be outdated, incomplete, or contain errors introduced by the source agencies, the data pipeline, or this software.
-Update frequency varies by source: PLUTO is updated quarterly; DOF sales are updated monthly; HPD and DOB violations are updated near real-time.
-Users should independently verify all data before relying on it.
+Update frequency varies by dataset and depends on both city publication schedules and our ingest pipeline.
+We make no warranty as to the timeliness, completeness, or accuracy of any dataset.
+Users must independently verify all data against the originating source agency before relying on it for any purpose.

 6. Disclaimer of Warranties